Jiantastic/embedTrioMotors/README.md

 ## To-do-list:

+Q: actively listening to serial port using interrupt for regex command; sequential command (or with thread) ?
+CW3?!!!

 Spec 1: motor will spin for a defined number of rotations and stop without overshooting.
 (PWM controlled torque?)

 Spec 2: motor will spin at a defined angular velocity, either continuously or as a maximum while carrying out specification 1. (accessing the time interval?)